 When we say “white woman,” we are not necessarily referring to a personal identity.
 We are referring to a dominant or mainstream identity with certain images, messages and narratives that have been used to uphold systems of oppression.
 It is an identity that many who have experienced socialization as white and female often have to negotiate with, whether by resisting, conforming, imitating, subverting or distancing.
 It’s this negotiation and relationship to “white women” that we are investigating, whether it is our current identity, a past or new identity, or a personal or political connection to the effects of this identity.
 In our dialogues and workshops we honor every body’s unique relationship to the themes explored.
 Even if we have never had a Barbie, we know what she looks like, what she symbolizes and what oppressions are committed in her name.

-We are primarily based in the SF Bay Area, specifically Oakland, Berkeley and San Francisco, CA. We are also supporting the development of a chapter in the Northeast (specifically in the Providence, RI area).
+We are primarily based in the SF Bay Area, specifically Oakland, Berkeley and San Francisco, CA. We are also supporting the development of chapters in the Northeast (specifically in the Providence, RI and NYC areas).
 We also travel and may be able to come to you.

 We started by accident.
 One of the co-founders (a white women) was approached by another co-founding white woman to co-facilitate a workshop in Theater of the Oppressed.
 As they didn’t feel comfortable having two white female facilitators leading people through deeply personal issues of oppression in a racially diverse group, they decided to create a workshop specifically for white woman.
 They used the Theater of the Oppressed exercises to look at both internalized oppression and internalized privilege.
 A monumental number issues were dredged up through this process, and the participants requested another workshop with more time to explore what came up.
 The following year, another longer workshop was offered, and even more issues were generated that we wanted to continue talking about.
 Participants requested ongoing monthly dialogues and a blog to continue the exploration.
 So that is what we did.